mari-code-l/dailyplanner/README.md

 where users can register, log-in, create, read, update, delete and search created their plan</p>

 <p>Inspired by my boyfriend who's very old school and who still write down his plan with the use of paper and pen.
 I find it difficult for me to
-see him still using the old fashioned way so I have decided to create an app with a simple, clean and user friendly design.</p>
+see him still using the old fashioned way so I have decided to create an app with a simple, clean and user friendly design.
+For his love of the ocean, coffee, and croissant, I have used the said images to brighten up his day and every user and I guess everybody loves them too.</p>

 [View the live project here](https://daily-planner101.herokuapp.com)
 <hr>